 Facilities will not be rented for events at which the consumption of alcoholic beverages will be a principal activity.

-The General Manager has the authority to impose additional conditions, including insurance and liability provisions, as a requirement for issuance of a fully executed Facility Use Permit.
+The District General Manager has the authority to impose additional conditions, including insurance and liability provisions, as a requirement for issuance of a fully executed Facility Use Permit.
 Additional Fees and Rates may be required at events that intend to sell or serve alcohol.

 SEC.
-9.16.
+9.14.
 USE OF DISTRICT-OWNED EQUIPMENT.
-The District may make available to individuals or organizations recreation-related equipment, which can be utilized for outdoor use, as determined by the General Manager or Board of Directors.
+The District may make available to individuals or organizations recreation-related equipment, which can be utilized for outdoor use, as determined by the District General Manager or Board of Directors.
 District shall only grant permission for use of District-owned equipment when each of the following findings can be made:

 The individual or organization seeking permission for use of District-owned equipment must be requesting said equipment in conjunction with an event at a District facility which is being sponsored by the individual or organization;